 The LA may then decide that the child needs an Education and Health Care plan, which identifies the educational provision necessary to meet the child's needs.
 All children with EHCP needs will have short-term targets set for them that have been established after consultation with parents, child and include targets identified in the statement of educational need.
 These targets will be set out in an ILP and be implemented, at least in part and as far as possible, in the normal classroom setting.
-The delivery of the interventions recorded in the ILP will continue to be the responsibility of the class teacher.
+The delivery of the interventions recorded in the ILP will continue to be the responsibility of the class teacher made to the description of the pupil's needs or to the special educational provision specified in the plan.
+The annual review will focus on what the child has achieved as well as on any difficulties that need to be resolved.
+The review in Year 2 will also be attended by staff from Rose Green Junior School.